 It is the expectation of the Counseling faculty that students' academic performance in all courses will be B or above.
 A GPA of 3.0 is required for graduation.
-The student's advisor and the Counseling Program Director have access to the student's academic record, which is used to monitor the student's academic progress.
+The student's advisor and the

+Counseling Program Director have access to the student's academic record, which is used to monitor the student's academic progress.

-A student who accumulates two grades of C or any grade of F will automatically be dismissed from the Counseling program; this supersedes the Graduate School requirement of three Cs.
+A student who earns a final course grade of C in COUN 605: The Helping Relationship course must repeat the course.
+A student who accumulates two grades of C or any grade of F (in any courses) will automatically be dismissed from the Counseling program; this supersedes the Graduate School requirement of three Cs.
 A student who has been admitted provisionally and fails to meet the terms of the provisional admission will also be dismissed from the Graduate School and the counseling program.